Sparerow1/bible-study-assistant/README.md

     - You must specify the directory path and the index name in the script.
     ```python
     PDF_DIRECTORY = "content/pdf_files"
-    PINECONE_INDEX_NAME = "index-name" # The number of documents to upload in a single batch.
+    PINECONE_INDEX_NAME = "index-name" # The documents to upload in a single batch.
     ```

 ## Troubleshooting